juanfalibene/01_swipe/README.md

 ## Demo

-You can check out the live demo [here](http:dev.juanfalibene.com/sotd) [Replace with the URL of your live demo].
+You can check out the live demo [here](http:dev.juanfalibene.com/sotd)

 ## Credits

-This project was inspired by midudev's Tinder Swipe[here](https://github.com/midudev/javascript-100-proyectos/tree/main/01-tinder-swipe).
+This project was inspired by midudev's Tinder Swipe [here](https://github.com/midudev/javascript-100-proyectos/tree/main/01-tinder-swipe).
 Special thanks to midudev for the fantastic tutorial.